H.R. 922: Period PROUD (Providing Resources for Our Underserved and Disadvantaged) Act of 2025

 Cost & Funding

-• Up to 2% of the annual appropriation for fiscal years 2026-2029 may be reserved for technical assistance and training.
+• Up to 2% of the direct annual appropriation may be reserved for technical assistance, training, and program administration through nonprofit agreements.

 • Funds are exempt from sequestration under the Balanced Budget and Emergency Deficit Control Act of 1985.